PJO2/tftpd64/readme.txt

 Demon and background processing is found into _services directory.
 Initializations are in the _main directory

+tftpd32.sln and .vcxproj files are the project files necessary for building the executables.

 All code is released under the European Public License, which is compatible with the GPLv2.